ralexander11/acct_legacy/README.md

 # Preamble
 This is a hobby project created for personal use.
-I am an accountant by profession, but started this project to team myself programming skills.
+I am an accountant by profession, but started this project to teach myself programming skills.
 As such, the project grew organically over time and needs cleaning up, which is on my todo list but it has been more fun to add new features. :)

 ## Program Structure
 This repo is actually three projects that have grown over time.
 The first is a general purpose accounting system.
 This is contained in the file acct.py.